Da-nu/FNF-PsychEngine/README.md

+# urbano mod readme part
+yea its the source code crazy right feel free to submit fixes and issues here if i can figure out how to setup this repo correctly no this wont compile for linux, just run it in wine ill eventually add new content (night 05 pretty much) to the mod just not right now

 # Friday Night Funkin' - Psych Engine
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.